python/cpython/Doc/library/nntplib.rst

 .. method:: NNTP.post(file)

    Post an article using the ``POST`` command.
-The *file* argument is an open file object which is read until EOF using its :meth:`readline` method.
+The *file* argument is an open file object which is read until EOF using its :meth:`~file.readline` method.
 It should be a well-formed news article, including the required headers.
 The :meth:`post` method automatically escapes lines beginning with ``.``.